 Protection: El Salvador

-Johana educates her peers about gender violence and is giving them the confidence that they need to defend their rights.
+Max educates his peers about gender violence and is giving them the confidence that they need to defend girls' rights.

 Girls Promoting Gender Violence Reduction